Antanas Škėma: Life and career

-Antanas Škėma was born on November 29, 1910 (according to his birth certificate in 1911) in Łódź, Poland where his father was sent to work as a teacher.
+Antanas Škėma was born on November 29, 1910 (according to his birth certificate in 1911) in Łódź, Poland, where his father was sent to work as a teacher.
 During World War I he lived in Russia with his parents.
 In 1921 they all returned to Lithuania.

 He attended high schools in Radviliškis and Kaunas.
 In 1929 he entered the University of Lithuania Medical faculty, but in 1931 he transferred his studies to the Faculty of Law.
 At that time the school was renamed as Vytautas Magnus University.

 In 1935 he joined the theatre studio led by V.Sipavičius-Fedotas and was later accepted to the Lithuanian State Theatre in Kaunas.
 In 1936 Škėma started acting on the inter-war Lithuania's main stage.
-While he was living in Kaunas he married Janina Solkeviciute, a Polish economist.
+While he was living in Kaunas he married Janina Ciolkevičiūtė.
 From 1940 to 1944 he worked at Vilnius State Theater, now also as a director. Škėma had parts in nearly every play of that period.
 His daughter, Kristina, was born in 1940 as World War II broke out and the Soviet Union occupied Lithuania.

 Škėma briefly participated in the anti-Soviet uprising during the German occupation in 1941.
 In 1944, upon the second Soviet occupation of Lithuania, he left for Germany, where he was involved in some artistic work with Lithuanian troupes, primarily in DP (displaced person) camps.
 It was also there that his first book, a collection of short stories Firebrands and Sparks (Nuodėguliai ir kibirkštys), was published.

 In 1949 Škėma left Europe for United States.
-He did menial work for a living and eagerly participated in the cultural activities of the Lithuanian exiles.
+He did menial work for a living, including working as an elevator operator, and he eagerly participated in the cultural activities of the Lithuanian exiles.
 He took part in the Chicago Theatre and Boston's Drama Group performances, staged his own plays.
 Further short stories, dramas and the novel Balta drobulė were published.

-In 1960–1961 he worked in the editorial office of Vienybė newspaper.
-In addition, he was lecturing, debating and writing articles on theatre and literature for various publications.
+In 1960–1961 he worked in the editorial office of the newspaper Vienybė.
+In addition, he was lecturing, debating, and writing articles on theatre and literature for various publications.

 Antanas Škėma died in a car accident in Pennsylvania on September 11, 1961.